Overview

 Writing Autobiography

-4. Select one of the following literature courses (ENG 210 may NOT be used towards the fulfillment of this requirement) 3
+4. Select one ENG class at the 200 level (ENG 290 and ENG 292 may NOT be used towards the fulfillment of this requirement).3

 5. Additional Literature Requirements: *at least one of the 300 or 400 level ENG literature courses must cover literature before 1900.9